ropensci/nasapower/README.md

 ### Basic example of using get\_cell()

-Fetch T2M, T2MN, T2MX and RH2M for 1983-1-1 to current date for the cell
-at longitude -179.5 and latitude -89.5.
+Fetch all weather variables available for 1983-1-1 to current date for the cell at longitude -179.5 and latitude -89.5.

 ``` r
 library(nasapower)